jim-keefe/Windows-Forms-ps/ReadMe.md

 This repo contains examples of GUI tools created with powershell using the System.Windows.Forms assmembly.
 GUI forms can be used as...

 * specialized troubleshooting tools
-* frontends to initiate automation
+* front-ends to initiate automation
 * operational tools with guardrails such as value lists for parameters

 ---